isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2020-03-05-Written-Answer-by-Minister-for-Law-K-Shanmugam-to-PQ-on-Cases-Relating-to-Sale-of-Matrimonial-Property.md

 ---
-layout: post
-title:  Written Answer by Minister for Law, K Shanmugam, to Parliamentary Question on Cases Relating to Sale of Matrimonial Property
+title: 'Written Answer by Minister for Law, K Shanmugam, to Parliamentary Question on Cases Relating to Sale of Matrimonial Property'
-date:   2020-03-05
+date: 2020-03-05T00:00:00.000Z
 permalink: /news/parliamentary-speeches/Written-Answer-by-Minister-for-Law-K-Shanmugam-to-PQ-on-Cases-Relating-to-Sale-of-Matrimonial-Property

 ---

 05 Mar 2020 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)